xrootd/howto/docs/tpc/WLCGx509TPC.md

 ### The many different use cases

-In WLCG, Xrootd is used in a wide range of cases to provide TPC services.
+In WLCG, Xrootd is used in a wide range of cases to provide TPC services, with HTTP TPC being the primary, and xrootd TPC the secondary.
 The example configuration files below will try to covers several use cases.
 Sorting out these use cases and concepts behind them will help understand the example configuration file.